Job opportunties and careers: what do you do with a degree in anthropology…

 Not just because I love reading about Social Anthropology and was trained in the 4-field system (well, sort of; we don’t call it that here in England) - but, because I think that the history of the discipline, and the theoretical under-pinnings of it, are necessary to paleoanthropology.
 I don’t want to be an applied biologist; I want to be a Biological Anthropologist.

 Paleoanthropology is about digging up fossils, about looking at the mechanics, the biology, and the structure, about formulating comparisons and considering implications - but it’s also about the nature of humanity.

 I need (and I believe the discipline needs) to remember the context, the bigger picture, and the non-empirical, entirely subjective, interpretative theories that have come from Anthropology.

 I’m following my own rules of capitalization when it comes to disciplinary sub-fields in order to distinguish between them.
 Sorry.
 And I’ve already edited this twice to fix Biological/Physical/Social/Cultural confusion.
 Hopefully it now makes sense.

-kylemillerrocks asked: Hey!
+kylemillerrocks-deactivated2013 said: Hey!
 I was just turned onto your blog by another blog that had you as recommended reading.
 Getting back into college after a few years hiatus I was wondering if you could give me a brief summation of what to expect from a degree in Anthropology/Archaeology and the types of classes associated with this degree path (undergrad).
 I know a lot of the classes cross over into both divisions but where (if any) is the line drawn between anthropology/archaeology.
 I am leaning towards Paleoanthropology

 I’ve had a few similar asks in the past: studying archaeology as a background to paleoanthropology and how to find PhD programs in paleoanthropology.
 (Although, glancing through the first link, I’ve just repeated a lot of the same stuff…)